 Intent - our ambition for our pupils; how we achieve the best in everyone

-Our aim is to provide an excellent education for all our students; an education which brings out the best in all of them and prepares them for success in life.
-Our curriculum is designed to provide children with the core knowledge they need for success in education and later life, to maximise their cognitive development, to develop the whole person and the talents of the individual and to allow all children to become active and economically self-sufficient citizens.
+Our aim is to provide an excellent education for all our students; an education which brings out the best in everyone and prepares them for success in life.
+Our curriculum is designed to provide children with the core knowledge they need for success in education and later life; to maximise their cognitive development, to develop the whole person and the talents of the individual to allow all children to become active and economically self-sufficient citizens.

 Implementation - how we expose our pupils to powerful knowledge and provide education with character

 The curriculum in each subject can be accessed here.

 Subject specialism is at the heart of our curriculum and you will see differences in the way that the curriculum is constructed and assessed in different subjects.
 Standardised written assessments, for example, play less of a role in performance subjects such as music, drama and physical education.
 The stability of our curriculum allows subject expertise to develop over time and we are careful to provide sufficient time for teachers of the same subject to plan together and collaborate.